Singular Riemannian Foliations, variational problems and Principles of Symmetric Criticalities: Introduction

 Roughly speaking, the above theorem guarantees that we can reduce a class of variational problems on $W^{1,p}(M)$ to variational problems on the \emph{basic Sobolev space} $W^{1,p}(M)^{\mathcal{F}}$.
-A direct adaptation of Hebey and Vaugon's Theorem \cite{Hebey} for isometric actions (see Theorem \ref{thm:reillich}) guarantees that we have better Sobolev embeddings of $W^{1,p}(M)^{\mathcal{F}}$, allowing us to avoid critical exponents.
-These improved Sobolev embeddings together with Theorem \ref{theorem-Palais-principle-variational-formulation} (a generalization of Theorem \ref{theorem-simple-version-Palais-principle-variational-formulation}) and a few classic arguments of Calculus of Variations imply the existence of infinitely many weak solutions of the following PDE related to $p$-Kirschoff problems:
+A direct adaptation of Hebey and Vaugon's Theorem \cite{Hebey_2000} for isometric actions (see Theorem \ref{thm:reillich}) guarantees that we have better Sobolev embeddings of $W^{1,p}(M)^{\mathcal{F}}$ into $L^q$-spaces, allowing us to avoid critical exponents.
+These improved Sobolev embeddings, together with Theorem \ref{theorem-Palais-principle-variational-formulation} (which in turn is a generalization of Theorem \ref{theorem-simple-version-Palais-principle-variational-formulation}), and a few classic arguments of the Calculus of Variations imply the existence of infinitely many weak foliated solutions of the following PDE, which is related to $p$-Kirchhoff problems (see \cite{martinez,ALVES200585}):